sourcegraph/handbook/content/departments/technical-success/ta/enterprise-success/team-culture/processes.md

 The TA team will run a retrospective of all customer churn above $150,000 ARR.
 This includes Full Churn and Partial Churn.

+> [!NOTE]  If the ARR churn does not result in a decrease in seats purchased, we do not need to do a churn retro.

 Once the churn is officially realized, the TS Churn Retro Sponsor will contact the assigned TA to have them begin the process using the Churn Retro template in Vitally.

 To start this doc go to - Account -> Docs -> Create New -> Churn retro for >$150k ARR